The Sequential Monte Carlo goes NUTS: Boosting Gravitational-Wave Inference: Abstract

-Sequential Monte Carlo (SMC) methods have recently been applied to gravitational-wave inference as a powerful alternative to standard sampling techniques, such as Nested Sampling.
+{ Sequential Monte Carlo (SMC) methods have recently been applied to gravitational-wave inference as a powerful alternative to standard sampling techniques, such as Nested Sampling.
 At the same time, gradient-based Markov Chain Monte Carlo algorithms, most notably the No-U-Turn Sampler (NUTS), provide an efficient way to explore high-dimensional parameter spaces.
-In this work we present \sharpy, a Bayesian inference framework that combines the parallelism and evidence-estimation capabilities of SMC with the state-of-the-art sampling performance of NUTS.
-Moreover, \sharpy exploits the local geometric structure of the posterior to further improve efficiency.
-Built on JAX and accelerated on GPUs, \sharpy performs gravitational-wave inference on binary black-hole events in around ten minutes, yielding posterior samples and Bayesian evidence estimates that are consistent with those obtained through Nested Sampling.
-This work sets a new milestone in GW inference with likelihood-based methods and paves the way for model comparison tasks to be accomplished in minutes. \end{onecolabstract} ]
+In this work we present \sharpy\ , a Bayesian inference framework that combines the parallelism and evidence-estimation capabilities of SMC with the state-of-the-art sampling performance of NUTS.
+Moreover, \sharpy \ exploits the local geometric structure of the posterior to further improve efficiency.
+Built on JAX, a high-performance computing framework that enables automatic differentiation and hardware acceleration, \sharpy\ performs gravitational-wave inference on binary black-hole events in around ten minutes, yielding posterior samples and Bayesian evidence estimates that are consistent with those obtained through Nested Sampling.
+This work sets a new milestone in Gravitational-Wave inference with likelihood-based methods and paves the way for model comparison tasks to be accomplished in minutes. }